Grilled Peach Shortcake With Honey Whipped Cream

 -

-Set oven to 425 F and line a baking sheet with parchment.
+Preheat your oven to 400°F and line a baking sheet with parchment paper or a silicone baking mat.

 -

-Whisk flour, sugar, baking powder, and salt in a large bowl until evenly combined.
+In a large bowl, whisk together the flour, granulated sugar, baking powder, and salt until well combined.

 -